-It is important that members of our research community learn about the policies and procedures that govern our research and business conduct.
+It is important that Memorial Sloan Kettering researchers be familiar with the policies and procedures that govern our research and business conduct.
 These include issues such as how to avoid conflicts of interest, the best way to conduct business relationships with members of industry and other institutions, and how to keep data — including information related to patients — safe and secure.

-Your scientific credibility depends not only on the accuracy of reporting research results but on the complete and accurate reporting of authorship on all research.
+Scientific credibility depends not only on the accuracy of reporting research results but on the complete and accurate reporting of authorship on all research.
 In order to support a culture of integrity and trust, it is important that investigators not take credit for the published or unpublished works of others or refer to such work without attribution and/or permission.
 MSK’s Authorship Guidelines provide guidance on the minimum requirements for authorship of and acknowledgements in research papers.
 They also provide information about how to avoid ghost authorship as well as honorary authorship.

 Code of Conduct

-Memorial Sloan Kettering’s Code of Conduct outlines the ethical and legal standards that all employees of the Center must all follow.
-It covers a wide range of issues.
+The Code of Conduct outlines the ethical and legal standards that all MSK employees must follow.
 The Code of Conduct is not intended to replace existing policies and procedures, but rather is to be used in combination with them.

 Conflict of Interest and Commitment

-Collaboration between academic health professionals and the private sector provides many societal, institutional, and individual benefits.
-As an MSKCC employee, you are permitted to participate in outside activities including consulting with industry.
-However, these activities are governed by the Memorial Sloan Kettering Policy on Financial Conflict of Interest & Conflict of Commitment.
-If you are interested in working with industry, you must seek approval before you enter into an agreement or perform work.
-You are also required to disclose certain financial holdings in companies that are involved or could be involved with your work at Memorial Sloan Kettering.
+Postdocs are permitted to participate in outside activities including consulting with industry.
+However, these activities are governed by MSK’s Policy on Financial Conflict of Interest and Conflict of Commitment.
+Postdocs interested in working with industry must first seek approval before entering into an agreement or performing work.
+Postdocs are also required to disclose certain financial holdings in companies that are involved or could be involved with their work at MSK.

 Interaction with Industry

 Our policies on Interaction with Industry set out the guidelines for ethical and appropriate interaction with industry.
-They include guidelines on accepting business courtesies, gifts, financial and in-kind support for department meetings and other events, and contributions.
-Compliance with these policies is a requirement of all Memorial Sloan Kettering employees.
-Memorial Sloan Kettering also provides our vendors with written notification of these policies.
+These include guidelines on accepting business courtesies, gifts, financial and in-kind support for department meetings and other events, and contributions.
+Compliance with these policies is a requirement of all MSK employees.
+MSK also provides vendors with written notification of these policies.

 Institutional Biosafety Committee Policy

-All investigators who are funded by the National Institutes of Health are required to submit, or have submitted for them, an electronic version of their final, peer-reviewed manuscripts to the National Library of Medicine’s PubMed Central upon acceptance of the manuscript for publication.
+All investigators funded by the National Institutes of Health (NIH) are required to submit, or have submitted for them, an electronic version of their final, peer-reviewed manuscripts to the National Library of Medicine’s PubMed Central upon acceptance of the manuscript for publication.
 The NIH requires that these manuscripts be made publicly available no later than 12 months after the official date of publication.
-The NIH implements its public access policy in a manner that is consistent with copyright law.

-Memorial Sloan Kettering is committed to ensuring that research is conducted in a responsible manner.
-Therefore, we have policies and procedures in place for responding to allegations of misconduct in science.
+MSK is committed to ensuring that research is conducted in a responsible manner.
+Therefore, we have internal policies and procedures in place for responding to allegations of misconduct in science.
 Allegations are reviewed promptly, thoroughly, and objectively, with concern for the rights, reputations, and privacy of all those involved.